 A holistic model of stewardship encourages churches to look at stewardship as more than money.
 In “Components of a Wesleyan Stewardship,” Bishop Kenneth L. Carder says that: “Christian stewardship is our vocation to share in God’s mission of compassion, generosity and justice.
 Christian stewardship is an expression of love for God and neighbor, a necessary component of being a disciple of Jesus Christ, and integral to the church’s preaching and teaching.”
-Please click here for stewardship and capital campaign resources.

 The Equipping Team focuses on leadership excellence by: